Lady Gaga suffered from depression last year and is no longer battling an eating disorder.

 "I'm better at not letting people take advantage of me," she said.
 "I realized that it's my own fault that people take advantage.
 I should be around people who cherish my talents, my health, my time.
 I'm not a pawn for anyone's future business.
 I'm an artist.
 I deserve better than to be loyal to people who only believe in me because I make money."

-Gaga said her depression drained her energy and wore her down emotionally.
+Lady Gaga said her depression drained her energy and wore her down emotionally.
 "I didn't feel like standing up for myself one more time to one more person who lied to me," she said.
 "But January 1, I woke up, started crying again, and I looked in the mirror and said, 'I know you don't want to fight.
 I know it hurts, but you won't survive this depression.'
 I really felt like I was dying—my light completely out."

-Lady Gaga said focusing on her love for music and her fans finally helped her overcome her sadness and apathy.
+The Fame Monster songstress said focusing on her love for music and her fans finally helped her overcome her sadness and apathy.

 "You have [fight] to for your music," she said.
 "You have to for your fans and your family.
 Depression doesn't take away your talents.
 It just makes them harder to find.
 But I always find it."